-Singer/songwriter Derek Archambault is no stranger to the spotlight; he has spent the last 4 years on tour with progressive hardcore/punk band Defeater, and has had a solo project called Alcoa going for even longer.
-After countless years of keeping Alcoa on the backburner, this project will finally have a debut full-length album see the light of day in 2012 with the full-length debut release, Bone & Marrow
+Singer/songwriter Derek Archambault is no stranger to the spotlight; he has spent the last six years on tour with progressive hardcore/punk band Defeater, and has had a solo project called Alcoa going for even longer.
+After countless years of keeping Alcoa on the backburner, this project saw the light of day in 2012 with the full-length debut release, Bone & Marrow

 Derek's solo project, Alcoa, started while he was on tour with one of his many bands back in 2002.
 At that time, he found himself listening to more and more artists like Gram Parsons, Elliot Smith, Johnny Cash, Rocky Votolato, and Ryan Adams and "…wanted so badly to be able to write songs like that.
 I didn't know how to at all, but it didn't stop me from trying and churning out a bunch of shitty songs that I was too afraid to sing.
 One day, while driving through Alcoa, TN, I decided on the name and started the process of figuring out how to not write a loud punk or four-chord jangly pop song."
 Derek honed his writing skills, released a few demo recordings as Alcoa, then the project took the backseat to his other musical endeavors at the time.

 Over the course of the next few years, Derek played various instruments in various bands before landing the role as vocalist for an up-and-coming band from Boston called Defeater.
 Since their inception in 2008, Defeater has been the main priority for Derek; the band has toured the U.S. and Europe several times over and have released four albums on indie powerhouse Bridge Nine Records.
 In 2011, Defeater released their landmark double LP Empty Days & Sleepless Nights